Joint Research Areas

 The partners in the Leibniz Education Research Network alliance have defined five major areas of research interest.
 A short description of each of these research areas is given below.

 Ubiquitous accessibility of learning and information services as given on the web has led to a sharp increase in the multitude of instantly available information and display formats as well as the growth of possibilities for interaction with the respective information.
 To process and use this vast amount of information in a meaningful way, further skills and competencies are essential beyond what is learned at school. ( more )

 In the context of lifelong learning and learning throughout the lifespan, societal, political, social, cultural and scientific participation have become focal terms.
 Broad access to educationally relevant information - which is geared by technological development - constitutes an important prerequisite.
-Technological support measures that facilitate participation are also a prerequisite to critical thought and well reflected opinions. ( more )
+Technological support measures that facilitate participation are also a prerequisite to critical thought and well reflected opinions.
+Participation however also relates to the idea that education - besides the reception of information - should increasingly allow for the active integration of learners into the process of knowledge acquisition/ knowledge generation. ( more )

 Educational processes are cumulative by nature, i.e. earlier phases in education structure the realm of options available to educational processes in later life as well as the long-term employment and life opportunities.
 Therefore, (a) early inequality can lead to large inequalities regarding education and participation later on, (b) inequality can persist across the lifespan, and (c) inequalities in education can affect all other areas of life, generating further inequalities there.
 Research into the emergence of social inequalities in the acquisition of education and its assessment thus need to consider educational processes and educational institutions across life. ( more )